Honours Programme Master

 The Honours Programme contains 20 ECTS on top of your regular masters’ (120ECTS).
 The programme consists of two parts:

-For this part you take a 5ECTS obligated course.
+For this part you take on mandatory course (5 EC).
 The goal of the interfaculty part is to develop soft-skills which can be from great use in your future career.
-This year we offer 3 different courses:
+This year we offer different courses:

 - UD2012 Business Leadership of Engineers